Group of Seven (artists): History

 Tom Thomson, J. E. H. MacDonald, Arthur Lismer, Frederick Varley, Frank Johnston and Franklin Carmichael met as employees of the design firm Grip Ltd. in Toronto.
 In 1913, they were joined by A. Y. (Alexander Young) Jackson and Lawren Harris.
-They often met at the Arts and Letters Club of Toronto to discuss their opinions and share their opinions about art.
+They often met at the Arts and Letters Club of Toronto to share their opinions about art.

 This group received monetary support from Harris (heir to the Massey-Harris farm machinery fortune) and Dr. James MacCallum.
 Harris and MacCallum jointly built the Studio Building in 1914 in the Rosedale ravine to serve as a meeting and working place for the new Canadian art movement.
 MacCallum owned an island on Georgian Bay and Thomson worked as a guide in nearby Algonquin Park, both places where he and the other artists often travelled for inspiration.